Carabao Cup (EFL Cup): List of all winners

 Aston Villa won the inaugural Football League Cup after defeating Rotherham United 3-2 overall despite dropping the first leg 2-0.
 At Wembley Stadium in London, Queens Park Rangers defeated West Bromwich Albion 3-2 in the competition’s inaugural single-legged final.

-In the meantime, the competition’s championship game had also been changed; it would now take place over one leg at Wembley Stadium.
+In the meantime, the competition’s championship game had also been changed; it now takes place over one leg at Wembley Stadium.

 The competition’s champions received automatic entry to the UEFA Cup in the late 1960s. has the potential for European football.